e-zk/site/posts/wiki-archive.md

 as I could into it: rough notes, useful command flags, config files, code snippets, anything and everything I wanted to just take note of for later.

-I wanted the style ofit to be more "hacker"-y than the blog here.
+I wanted the style of it to be more "hacker"-y than the blog here.
 So naturally that means dark background + green, monospaced text.

 The rest of this post will just be a breakdown of every page I had on there